words text scrabble blocks

 Filed In

-“Words are powerful—the Bible says we are saved when we speak or confess outloud that Jesus as the Christ.”The Bible teaches in Romans 10:9-10 (NIV): “If you declare with your mouth, ‘Jesus is Lord,’ and believe in your heart that God raised him from the dead, you will be saved.
-For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved.”
-This powerful passage demonstrates that salvation for a life in eternity with Jesus, begins with both faith and an out loud confession.
+“If you declare with your mouth, ‘Jesus is Lord,’ and believe in your heart that God raised him from the dead, you will be saved.
+For it is with your heart that you believe and are justified.
+And it is with your mouth that you profess your faith and are saved.”

 Words Are Powerful In Shaping Our Lives

-Jesus defeated Satan at the cross, therefore anything aligned with him: poverty, sickness, relational and spiritual death has no authority in the spiritual realm.
+Jesus defeated Satan at the cross.
+Therefore anything aligned with Satan: poverty, sickness, relational and spiritual death has no authority in the spiritual realm.
 Jesus eliminated their power through His victory.
-Now our job is to pray it down from heaven. in the spiritual realm by Jesus.
-“We know that God does not listen to sinners.
-He listens to the godly person who does his will.”(John 9:31 NIV)
+Now our job is to pray our needs down from heaven via a verse of Scripture from a posture of total surrender.

 Words Are Powerful To Unlock Divine Acts

-Speaking Scripture is more than simply reciting words; it’s agreeing with and declaring that we believe.
+Speaking Scripture is more than simply reciting words; it’s agreeing with and declaring what we believe.
 The Bible, aka the inspired Word of God is full of divine power.
-John 1:1-2 tells us, “In the beginning was the Word, and the Word was with God, and the Word was God.”
-This means that we agree that Jesus Himself is the Word made flesh.
-Therefore if the Word was made into the man of Jesus, the Word can change our flesh- heal it, overcome obstacles our flesh is dealing with and so much more.
+John 1:1-2 tells us,

-God’s Word is not simply a set of instructions—it is divine and transformational.
-The power of God’s Word becomes effective when we believe it in our hearts, follow it and speak it out loud, bringing Jesus into our situations.
-The Bible states: “For verily I say unto you, that whosoever shall say unto this mountain, ‘Be thou removed, and be thou cast into the sea,’ and shall not doubt in his heart, but shall believe that those things which he saith shall come to pass, he shall have whatsoever he saith.”(Mark 11:23 KJV)
+“For verily I say unto you, that whosoever shall say unto this mountain, ‘Be thou removed, and be thou cast into the sea,’ and shall not doubt in his heart, but shall believe that those things which he saith shall come to pass, he shall have whatsoever he saith.”(Mark 11:23 KJV)

-However, the key is belief.
-You can memorize and recite Scripture, but it will not bear fruit until you act on the Word.
-But how exactly do we get to the point where we can actually step out in faith and do what the Bible says?
-By reading it daily.
+By reading it daily- outloud is best.
 Reading the Bible is taking Jesus into our bodies.
-As we discussed earlier the Word of God is God Himself.
-Meaning God is as good as His word.
+As we discussed earlier the Word of God, is God Himself.
+Meaning God is as good as His Word.
 So by reading the Bible daily, drinking in His divine Words, we start to believe every word.
 When we believe it, we are believing that God will indeed do what He says He will do.
 We will receive that promised blessings we have been confessing and believing for.

 The story is about a woman who didn’t have children.
 She was a godly woman and asked her husband to allow Elisha to be a guest at their home whenever he was in town.
 Elisha noticed that she didn’t have children and therefore asked what he could do for her.
 The woman didn’t ask for anything but Elisha decided she needed a son and not long after she conceived a son.

-Years later, when the boy was a teenager, he became ill while helping his father and quickly died.
+Years later, when the boy was a teenager, he became ill while helping his father and suddenly died.
 When the Shunamite woman learned of it, she mounted a horse and left her husband saying “it is well.”
 She contained her immense distress and wouldn’t agree with the situation.
 She travelled to see Elisha the prophet- she knew this man of God could help her.

 This story is one that separates the true believers from those that pick and choose what they believe.
 Do you believe that this could happen today?
 Have you done any research on the men of faith in history; Pastor Smith Wigglesworth, William J Seymore and his Azusa street revival.
 These were men of faith that stood on every Word of the Bible and because of their faith, the Holy Spirit moved mightily.
 Their faith and prayer healed people, and more than that—people came to know who Jesus Christ was, and still is.”